-The arts experience at Northwood School begins with each students' creativity and is fostered by faculty who draw on their own artistic experience to grow each student’s skills and inspire their journey into new spaces and mediums.
-Explore painting, print-making, drawing, ceramics, sculpture, publishing, and a wide range of musical instruments practiced solo and in groups.
-Art and music co-curricular options vary by season, and students are encouraged to take a first-hand approach to discovery and mastery of skills.
+The arts experience at Northwood School begins with each students' creativity and is fostered by faculty who draw on their own experience to encourage each student’s artistic expression and to inspire students to explore new spaces and mediums.
+Students have the opportunity to express themselves artistically through painting, print-making, drawing, ceramics, sculpture, publishing, and a wide range of musical instruments practiced solo and in groups.
+Art and music co-curricular options are available outside of class time and vary by season.
+In class or in the co-curricular program, students are encouraged to take a first-hand approach to discovery and mastery of artistic skills.
 Local resources create a vibrant arts scene off-campus: the Pendragon Theater Company travels from nearby Saranac Lake for on-campus performances and there are opportunities to collaborate in productions at the Lake Placid Center for the Arts.

 Taking Center Stage